MouhaDiouf/menus-react/README.md

 ## Description

 This is a simple app that uses the React useState hook to display data.
+The user can filter menus based on the category.

 ## Developed by